Arakkonam: History

-Municipality
+Administration

 The Arakkonam Municipality was constituted as a 3rd Grade Municipality on 1 October 1958 and upgraded to a 2nd Grade Municipality on 1 May 1974 and has been a 1st Grade Municipality from 17 April 1984.
 The area of the municipality is 9.06 km2.
 Arakkonam is a part of the assembly and parliamentary constituencies of the same name.
 This municipality contains 36 wards.

-Urban infrastructure
+Infrastructure

 Arakkonam Junction railway station is one of the largest railway junction in Tamil Nadu.
 It strategically located at the intersection of the Chennai–Bangalore line, Arakkonam–Chengalpattu branch line and the Guntakal–Chennai line, which is part of Mumbai–Chennai line.
 The town has one of the biggest workshops for Southern Railway, known as the 'Engineering Workshop' (EWS) which has many employees serving the Indian Railways in various process related with fabrication and processing of various metal components for the railways.
 Most of the machines in these workshops are a century old and some of them are working.
 It also has an electric locomotive shed, 'Electric Loco Shed' (ELS).
 WAG-5 HA, WAP-4 and WAG-9 locomotives are maintained here.
 Suburban electric train facility is also available towards Chennai.
 Arakkonam junction is also feature in a song "Vellarikka" of movie Kadhal Kottai starring Ajith Kumar and Devayani.

 The second-biggest Food Corporation of India (FCI) godown is located at Arakkonam in Tamil Nadu.
 It is used to store all types of food grains for a long periods.
 Transport is also available by road to all major cities and towns.

 The runway at INS Rajali, a naval air force of the Indian Navy in Arakkonam is 4,500 metres in length, making it the second-longest air force runway in the Indian Subcontinent.
 It is also Asia's second-biggest Naval Training Centre.

 Other industries include MRF Tyres, Ramco Industries and UltraTech Cement.

 Many official buildings in Arakkonam were built during the British era.
 An underpass beneath the railway connects Arakkonam and Kanchipuram and is one of the city's oldest structures.
 It was built with lime mortar and stones.